Injured in a Philadelphia Car Accident? Get Help Today From the Philadelphia Car Accident Attorneys at Munley Law Personal Injury Attorneys

 These reasons are why it’s crucial to speak with an experienced car accident attorney in Philadelphia, and we will determine how much your claim is truly worth.
 We will not accept an offer on your behalf without your consent.

-In many cases, a lawsuit is not necessary.
+In many cases, a car accident lawsuit is not necessary.
 However, if a settlement cannot be reached and negotiations break down, we will then file a lawsuit and represent your best interests in court.
 With the evidence we collected, we will be able to present a strong case in court.
 If the court finds you in favor, you will receive damages for those who caused the motor vehicle accident.

 There are two general categories for damages: